The Best American Poetry: Rules and process

-John Ashbery selected a poem by the series editor for inclusion in the inaugural volume of The Best American Poetry.
+John Ashbery selected a poem by Lehman for inclusion in the inaugural volume of The Best American Poetry.
 In his introduction to the 1989 volume, Donald Hall noted: "The series editor declined to be included."
-The series editor's own poems have not appeared in subsequent volumes.
+The Lehman's own poems have appeared in subsequent volumes.
+Guest editors have occasionally included their own poems, although some have, despite Lehman’s encouragement, declined to do so.

 In Lehman's foreword to the 1992 book, he noted that translations are ineligible.

 Critical reception of the series

 According to the Academy of American Poets website, "[t]he Best American Poetry series has become one of the mainstays of the poetry publication world".
 The Academy website called the introductions to the collection by the guest editors, as well as Lehman's "state-of-poetry" forewords, "indespensible [sic]".
 As a whole, the anthologies "seem to capture the zeitgeist of the current attitudes in American poetry."

 However, the Academy article also noted that the series and its editors are "often criticized for their selections and assessments (common complaints include the exclusion of experimental poets, lack of diversity, and allegiance to poetry's "old guard") [...]"

 In a 2025 retrospective, Elisa Gabbert, a poetry columnist for The New York Times, wrote that "the ratio of poems I find appealing to not is about the same as it would be in a good journal".
 She also wrote that she previously regarded the poems as "models for being a poet" but later saw them as "models for being, full stop."